dkapanidis/dind-jenkins-slave/README.md

 * Docker
 * Java
+* Fig

-Can be used as Jenkins slave that can launch containers.
+Can be used as Jenkins slave that can launch containers with docker or fig.

 Requirements
 ------------